 In data warehouse design, frequently we run into a situation where there are yes/no indicator fields in the source system.
-Through business analysis, we know it is necessary to keep those information in the fact table.
+Through business analysis, we know it is necessary to keep such information in the fact table.
 However, if keep all those indicator fields in the fact table, not only do we need to build many small dimension tables, but the amount of information stored in the fact table also increases tremendously, leading to possible performance and management issues.

 Junk dimension is the way to solve this problem.
 In a junk dimension, we combine these indicator fields into a single dimension.
 This way, we'll only need to build a single dimension table, and the number of fields in the fact table, as well as the size of the fact table, can be decreased.
 The content in the junk dimension table is the combination of all possible values of the individual indicator fields.